stevenwanderski/bxslider-4/readme.md

 slider.destroySlider();
 ```

-### Install Grunt and Bower
+### Local Development with Gulp

 **Unfamiliar with npm?
 Don't have node installed?** [Download and install node.js](http://nodejs.org/download/) before proceeding.

 From the command line:

-1. Install `grunt-cli` and `bower` globally with `npm install -g grunt-cli bower`.
+1. Install the CLI: `npm install --global gulp-cli`
-2. Run `npm install`. npm will look at `package.json` and automatically install the necessary dependencies.
+2. Run `npm install` to install local development tools
-3. Run `bower install`, which installs front-end packages defined in `bower.json`.
+3. Run `gulp` which will build the project

-When completed, you'll be able to run the various Grunt commands provided from the command line.

-### Available Grunt commands

-* `grunt` — Clean, Compile LESS to CSS, concatenate and validate JS, build documentation.
-* `grunt dist` — Clean, Compile LESS to CSS, concatenate and validate JS for plugin only.
-* `grunt docs` — Clean, build documentation only.
-* `grunt watch` — loads LiveReload, connects, and watches all assets.
-* `grunt zip` — Creates a zip of `/dist` and places it in `/download`.

 ## Contributing